MSPT: Efficient Large-Scale Physical Modeling via Parallelized Multi-Scale Attention: Background

 \paragraph{Hierarchical Models} To address the scalability bottleneck of attention, hierarchical formulations introduce spatial structure and multi-scale reasoning.
-ViT~\cite{vit} first demonstrated the effectiveness of patch-based tokenization in vision, while PatchFormer~\cite{patchformer} extended this idea to point clouds by clustering points into compact patch tokens that approximate global interactions.
-For physical systems, HT-Net~\cite{liu2022htnet} constructs explicit coarse-to-fine representations to capture dynamics at multiple scales.
-Similarly, UPT~\cite{alkin2024upt} introduces a latent operator framework where learnable tokens summarize the global domain through cross-attention with physical points, providing compact global context.
+ViT~\cite{vit} first demonstrated the effectiveness of patch-based tokenization in vision, while PatchFormer~\cite{patchformer} extended this idea to point clouds by clustering points into compact patch tokens that approximate global interactions, and subsequent work further emphasized preserving global-local interactions via point cloud tokenization~\cite{KHAN2024110712}.
+For physical systems, HT-Net~\cite{liu2022htnet} constructs explicit coarse-to-fine representations to capture dynamics at multiple scales,and domain-decomposition approaches in physics learning (e.g., PhyFlow~\cite{9679054} and XPINNs~\cite{jagtap2020extended}) similarly combine local modeling with global consistency.
+Likewise, UPT~\cite{alkin2024upt} introduces a latent operator framework where learnable tokens summarize the global domain through cross-attention with physical points, providing compact global context.
 Erwin~\cite{zhdanov2025erwin} imposes regular structure on irregular point cloud data using ball trees, which enables sparse attention and achieves linear complexity.
 Building upon UPT~\cite{alkin2024upt}, AB-UPT~\cite{alkin2025abuptscalingneuralcfd} introduces a two-branch transformer architecture specifically designed for CFD domains.
 The model splits computation into a \emph{surface branch} and a \emph{volume branch}, allowing each to specialize in distinct physical regimes.
 Each branch processes its subset of mesh points with self-attention, while cross-attention between branches enables bidirectional information exchange.